-3199 Palladium Drive is a newly constructed (2022), best-in-class, purpose built, 163,580 square foot (capped at 161,050 square feet as per lease) office building on 5.73 acres in Ottawa's Kanata West Business Park.
-This 5-storey building is fully leased to Kinaxis and acts as their global headquarters.
+3199 Palladium Drive is a recently constructed (2022), best-in-class, purpose built, office building on 5.73 acres in Ottawa's Kanata West Business Park.
+This five-storey building is fully leased to Kinaxis and acts as their global headquarters.
 The asset also includes an adjoining development parcel of 3.8 acres.